ElectricalGang

 The exciting voltage is applied to the input terminals of the Gauges network while the output is read at the output terminals.
 These are usually attached to the load and are likely to remain stable for long periods, sometimes decades.

-The glue used for the gauge depends on the duration of a measurement system.
+The glue used for the gauge depends on the duration of the measurement system.
 Cyanoacrylate glue is suitable for short-term measurements and epoxy glue for long-term measurements.

 Working Principle of Strain Gauge: